martinconyon/martinconyon.github.io/_pages/about.md

 ## About
-Martin Conyon is Trustee Professor of Economics at Bentley University and Senior Fellow at the Wharton School, University of Pennsylvania.
-His research is in political economy and applied econometrics focuses on corporate governance, incentive compensation, and the performance of firms.
+Martin Conyon is Trustee Professor of Economics at Bentley University and a Senior Fellow at the Wharton School, University of Pennsylvania.
+His research spans political economy and applied econometrics, with work on defense economics, corporate governance, CEO pay, labor and organization.

-His work is widely cited, with a Google H-index of 51, and he is ranked among the top 2% of scientists worldwide (Stanford/Ioannidis et al.).
+His work is widely cited; his current Google Scholar h-index is 51, and he has been listed among the world’s top 2% of scientists in the standardized Stanford/Ioannidis database.
 He is a Fellow of the Royal Society of Arts.

 ## Contact
 - Email: [mconyon@bentley.edu](mailto:mconyon@bentley.edu)